-As adjusted amounts give effect to the issuance and sale of 6,981,818 shares of common stock (including 4,181,818 shares for the Anthem Private Placement) by Privia Health in the offering at an assumed initial public offering price of \$22.00 per share, the midpoint of the range set forth on the cover page of this prospectus, and the application of the net proceeds of the offering, after deducting estimated underwriting discounts and commissions and offering expenses payable by us, as set forth under "Use of Proceeds."
+As adjusted amounts give effect to the issuance and sale of 6,800,000 shares of common stock (including 4,000,000 shares for the Anthem Private Placement) by Privia Health in the offering based on the initial public offering price of \$23.00 per share and the application of the net proceeds of the offering, after deducting estimated underwriting discounts and commissions and offering expenses payable by us, as set forth under "Use of Proceeds."
 See "Use of Proceeds" and "Capitalization."